linode/apl-docs/about/about-vision.md

 4. **Policy enforcement**: Are the pieces and the players operating within governable constraints?
 5. **Security**: What are the new security concerns when containerizing workloads?
 6. **Continuous Deployment**: New platforms demand a new way of continuously deploying.
 And so does kubernetes.
 Think Helm charts, Knative services, GitOps push/pull.
-7. **Single Sign On**: One Identity Provider could be used by a group of applications to authenticate it's users and know their roles and permissions.
+7. **Single Sign On**: One Identity Provider could be used by a group of applications to authenticate its users and know their roles and permissions.
 8. **Networking/service configuration**: Ingress flowing into the cluster's network.
 SSL termination.
 Routing logic and rules.
 Service governance.

 When checking out a platform it makes sense to evaluate the solutions offered to the above problem spaces.
 Anything not handled out of the box can lead to a lot of hidden cost.
 And the solutions should be straightforward to use and not lock you in too much.
 Hot swapping solutions should be made easy.